darowais909/Marmeto-Assignment/README.md

+# Marmeto-L2-Assignment

-Overview
+## Overview

-This project is a simple product page with responsive design, implemented using HTML, CSS, and JavaScript.
-It allows users to view a product, select variants, and add the product to their cart.
+This is a simple product page with responsive design, implemented using HTML, CSS, and JavaScript.
+It allow users to view, select and add the product to their cart.

-Features
+## Features

-Product Image
+- Product Image
-Thumbnail images
-Product vendor
-Product title
+- Product Title
-Price
+- Product Price
-Compare at price
-Percentage off (calculated using JavaScript)
-Color variant selector
-Size selector
+- Different Size Selector
-Quantity selector
-Add to cart button
+- Different Colour Selector
-Add to cart button message
+- Add to Cart
-Description
-Responsiv
+## Live Demo

+Click here for live Demo [Click](https://darowais909.github.io/Marmeto-L2-Assignment/)

+## Responsive Design
+This webpage is designed to be responsive across different devices
+- Mobile Screen: Up to 767px
+- Tablet Screen: 768px to 1024px
+- Desktop Screen: Above 1025px

+## Developer Message
+Made with Love by Owayas for Marmeto